ErpNetDocs/tech/modules/crm/pricing/product-prices/configuration/index.md

 Product prices are configured by defining a product price record and the conditions under which it can be applied.

 A product can have multiple product price records at the same time, each with its own applicability conditions.
-When more than one product price matches the current context, ERP.net determines the final price according to the product price determination algorithm.
+When more than one product price matches the current context, @@name determines the final price according to the [product price determination algorithm](../concepts/determine-product-price.md).

-For more information, see [Determine product price](../concepts/determine-product-price.md).

-When a product price is applied in a sales document line, the selected product price record is loaded in the **Product Price** field.
-ERP.net then calculates the value in the **Unit Price** field based on that product price record.
+When a sales document line is processed, the system automatically populates the **Product Price** field with the applicable product price record and calculates the **Unit Price** based on it.

 ## Price definition